 If you do not workout at a gym, cable machine exercises can be done at home with resistance bands.
-I utilize band work often in my workout videos for the MFit Membership and other at home workout programs.
-Band and cable machine workouts share similar benefits.
-So, let’s talk about some of those benefits.
+I share resistance band workouts often on the MFit YouTube channel.
+I’ve also created two different mini band workout programs!
+Check them out if you are interested!

 Safer to use